FormidableLabs/victory-docs/src/pages/docs/victory-primitives.md

 **Props**

   - `active` *boolean* a flag signifying whether the component is active
+  - `className` *string* the class name that will be applied to the rendered path
   - `closedPath` *boolean* a flag signifying whether this arc is should render a closed path
   - `cx` *number* the x coordinate of the center of the arc path
   - `cy` *number* the y coordinate of the center of the arc path